xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 The problem is considered central for long term AI safety and is often framed as one of the most important open problems at the interface of AI, ethics, and socio technical systems.

+Nothing in this document changes this status.
+The encoding below is intended as a tool for reasoning and evaluation, not as a solution to the canonical problem.

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S-problem collection, Q121 plays the following roles:
+Within the BlackHole S problem collection, Q121 plays the following roles.

-1. It is the root node for alignment specific questions in the AI cluster, providing definitions and observables that Q122–Q125 reuse and refine.
+1. It is the root node for alignment specific questions in the AI cluster.
+It provides definitions and observables that Q122–Q125 reuse and refine.
 2. It anchors the notion of incentive_tension, where local incentives and proxy objectives can diverge from global human values.
 3. It provides a test ground for Tension Universe encodings that combine: